App Container Lifecycle

 Page last updated:

-This topic describes the lifecycle of an application container for Cloud Foundry (CF) deployments running on the Diego architecture.
+This topic describes the lifecycle of an app container for Cloud Foundry (CF) deployments running on the Diego architecture.

 - Upload: 15 minutes